NeHaNaiduu/Jadoo/README.md

 Customizable: The website's codebase is easily customizable, allowing developers to modify and extend its functionality according to their specific needs and preferences.

-Technologies Used
+<b>Technologies Used :-</b>

-HTML: Hypertext Markup Language (HTML) is used for structuring the website's content and layout.
+<u>HTML</u>: Hypertext Markup Language (HTML) is used for structuring the website's content and layout.

-CSS: Cascading Style Sheets (CSS) is used for styling the website, ensuring a visually appealing and consistent design across all pages.
+<u>CSS</u>: Cascading Style Sheets (CSS) is used for styling the website, ensuring a visually appealing and consistent design across all pages.

-JavaScript: JavaScript is used to add interactive features and dynamic functionality to the website, enhancing the user experience.
+<u>JavaScript</u>: JavaScript is used to add interactive features and dynamic functionality to the website, enhancing the user experience.

-Webflow: While the original design was created with Webflow, this version of Jadoo is hand-coded using HTML, CSS, and JavaScript for increased customization and flexibility.
+<u>Webflow</u>: While the original design was created with Webflow, this version of Jadoo is hand-coded using HTML, CSS, and JavaScript for increased customization and flexibility.

-Acknowledgements :-
+<em>Acknowledgements :-

 Special thanks to Webflow for the original design inspiration.

-Thanks to the open-source community for their valuable contributions to the tools used in this project.
+Thanks to the open-source community for their valuable contributions to the tools used in this project.</em>